2008 Hyundai Elantra Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2008 Hyundai Elantra
+A guide to repairs, service, and maintenance costs for your 2008 Hyundai Elantra

 If the automatic transmission does not shift properly and the Check Engine Light illuminates, the speed sensors in the transmission may have failed.
 The sensors are simple and inexpensive to replace.

 My power windows won't work.
 Power locks function well but the buttons for my windows won't.